-You’ve seen them on the subway, in the park and in the grocery story.
+You’ve seen them on the subway, in the park and in the grocery store.
 Moms on their smartphones.
 New research finds that smartphone ownership among moms is higher than in the general population.

 Moms use their smartphones for somewhat different purposes than the general population, the survey found.
 For example, moms are significantly more likely to access games, social media and health information, and somewhat more likely to check the weather, listen to music or shop via mobile.
 They are less likely to use their phones to access content like maps, productivity tools, and financial and business information, suggesting they’re sticking to activities to help — or help occupy — their families, according to the research.

 Activities like these lead smartphone-owning moms to spend an average of 6.1 hours a day with their phone, compared with 2.5 hours among moms with only a feature phone.
 And with so much time spent on advanced mobile-content activities, mom smartphone users are bound to view advertising.